forestgrape/people_interactions/people_interactions.md

 * When forming unions of countries, organizations with open membership and fluent borders are best at ensuring peace.
   > The United Nations is an open organization and in agreement it has a good track record at providing peace.

-* Inside countries when the society is 'fair' and fluent (not fractioned into different classes), there is few space for class struggles.
+* Inside countries when the society is 'fair' and fluent (not fractioned into different classes), there is few space for group struggles.
   > Revolutions happened mainly in situations where a segregated and a small class controlled most of the wealth.

 * Between countries, when there are lots of interactions especially at the 'decision making'/leadership level, the chances for friendship is higher and thus the chances for tensions, hostile actions and especially war are lower.

   > Borders between states seem to some extent necessary to enable a local/own governance & responsibility and solidary societies (in view of the current inequalities and taxation schemes). // Though the system should be such that every region/society/country has a fair chance to develop as it wants.